andfanilo/hdp-tutorial/docs/td1.md

 ## Conclusion

-We have seen the first Hadoop libraries, and we are now able to store raw data in HDFS, then process it with Pig or Hive.
+:tada: We have seen the first Hadoop libraries, and we are now able to store raw data in HDFS, then process it with Pig or Hive.

-In the next tutorial, we will have a look at Zeppelin to interact with our data.

 !!! info "Going back to our objectives"
     - [x] Get used to the Ambari interface